Hawaii Information Consortium

 This website is still live and in almost the same state as the day it was launched with the exception of the NIC Hawaii lettering replacing the original.
 The website redesign also won 3 awards: 2019 Davey Award for Government Websites, W3 Silver Winner, and Communicator Award of Distinction.

-This project turned out to be a huge success for HIC.
+This rebranding and website project turned out to be a huge success for HIC.
 We ended up beating out our competitors to win a new exclusive state contract.
 It not only revitalized the company’s visual identity so that it could better compete in a changing market but also boosted the morale of the people working there because (everyone loved the look and feel and was proud to be a part of it).
 This project was also a huge professional success for me.
 I was able to brand a company that had struggled with its identity for years by putting my creativity and design process to work.